Pattern Reviews, Sewing Hacks, Tips & Free Patterns

 To wear the scarf:

-Place the wide part at the back of your head just covering your hairline.
 Pull the pointy ends upwards, covering the tops of your ears, and tie in a knot on top of your head.

-This is perfect for messy hair days and curly-haired girls too.
-To make it into a more formal look, pin curls on top of your head, tie this scarf up, and wear it with a pretty dress.
+To create a cute car show look, pin large curls on top of your head, tie this scarf up, and wear it with a pretty dress.

 If you're going for a 40s style, you can pair the scarf with wide-legged trousers and a boxy button-up top.
 This hair scarf is for anyone looking for a quick and easy retro hairstyle!